 Architectural and urban project

-An off-the-wall workshop in Charente-MaritimeThis workshop experiments with cross-disciplinary teaching by bringing together two studios (S7 and S9) in the same field of study.
-This approach makes it possible to pool means and resources around an “Hors-les-Murs” workshop, bringing in a plurality of viewpoints.
+An off-the-wall workshop in CLUSES 74This workshop brings together two studios (S7 and S9) from the same field of study.
+This approach makes it possible to pool means and resources around an off-site workshop, bringing in a plurality of viewpoints.

 PREVIOUS WORK: https://www.calameo.com/accounts/7775670

+Context.
 Faced with today’s ecological, economic and societal changes, rural areas are the focus of tomorrow’s challenges.
 While the artificialization of agricultural and natural land has continued at a steady pace for several decades, we are paradoxically witnessing the desertification of town centers, a deterioration in the quality of life, and the decline of public services.
 This dual trend of urban sprawl versus desertification is accompanied by the brutal development of bypass infrastructures and industrial estates, in stark contrast to the patient, reasoned evolution of a human settlement in harmony with its natural resources.
 At the same time, rising real estate prices in urban centers and a growing awareness of the preciousness of rural areas are foreshadowing a renewed interest in rural communities.

-These paradigm shifts in rural areas demonstrate the need for in-depth attention to anticipate short-, medium- and long-term challenges.
-Setting the scene.
-Through a partnership between ENSAPLV and the Charente Maritime DDTM, a 4-day “Atelier Hors les Murs” at the beginning of the semester puts students in direct contact with the players involved (residents, elected representatives, architects and landscape architects, DDTM, CAUE, ABF).
-This year, we propose to study the town of MARENNES.
-Students are expected to freely question pre-existing situations, through a phase of diagnosis and detailed understanding of the existing situation, as well as the formulation of a problematic that will serve as the basis for concrete explorations of projects, developed right down to the architectural detail.
+These paradigm shifts in rural areas demonstrate the need for in-depth attention to anticipate short-, medium- and long-term challenges.Setting the scene.
+Through a partnership between ENSAPLV and the town of Cluses (74), a 4-day “Atelier Hors les Murs” at the beginning of the semester puts students in direct contact with the players involved (residents, elected representatives, architects and landscape architects, CAUE, ABF).

-Restitution and dissemination.
-At the end of the semester, the work carried out will be presented in MARENNES in the form of a publication and a travelling exhibition.
-This phase of dissemination extends the dialogue initiated and the questions raised, which we hope will find continuities and bridges with other fields or subsequent developments.
+This year, we propose to study the town of CLUSES.
+The aim is to freely question pre-existing situations, through a phase of diagnosis and detailed understanding of the existing situation, as well as the formulation of a problematic that will serve as the basis for concrete explorations of projects, developed down to architectural detail.Restitution and dissemination.
+At the end of the semester, a jury and a restitution of the work carried out is planned in the form of a publication and a travelling exhibition.
+This phase of dissemination extends the dialogue initiated and the questions raised, and which we hope will find continuities and bridges with other fields or subsequent developments.

-– Compulsory weekly presentation to the whole studio, with systematic use of physical models and geometric drawings as exploration tools.
+-Compulsory weekly presentation to the whole studio, with systematic use of physical models and geometric drawings as exploration tools.

-– Intermediate juries attended by external speakers (collective workshop discussion).
+-Intermediate juries attended by external speakers (collective workshop discussion).

-A - IEHM-P709 Reusing buildings to redevelop the cityIEHM
+inventory, plans, sections, elevations, 3D of the area, site and buildings.A - IEHM-P709 Reusing buildings to redevelop the cityIEHM

-Co-responsibleLearning objectivesToday’s cities are increasingly built with a view to conserving and reusing existing buildings, both for cultural reasons of preserving the memory of the place, and for environmental reasons, in a quest for frugality and sustainable development.
+ManagerCo-responsibleLearning objectivesToday’s cities are increasingly built with a view to conserving and reusing existing buildings, both for cultural reasons of preserving the memory of the place, and for environmental reasons, in a quest for frugality and sustainable development.

 This in no way means that the use of existing buildings should not be renewed in a more or less fundamental way, and that they should therefore be modified/complemented by contemporary interventions.